I remember that

 The sounds echoed throughout my mind, causing me to

-feel giddy, filling my head with panic, and it wasn't
+feel giddy, filling my head with extreme panic, and

-long before they surrounded me.
-I could see nothing,
+it wasn't long before they surrounded me.
+I could see

-just the trees among the darkening sky illuminated by
+nothing, just the trees among the darkening sky

-the full moon.
-But I knew of the reputation of
+illuminated by the full moon.
+But I knew of the

-Vampire Valley and the monsters that hunted at night.
+reputation of Vampire Valley and the monsters lurking

 I collapsed in a